 Concern #1: Air Quality & Water Contamination

 CON FRACKING: First, it is not the case that a new natural gas facility coming online always replaces a legacy coal-fired power plant.
 It may displace coal in West Virginia or North Carolina, but less so in Texas and across the West.
-So fracking is no sure bet for improving regional air quality.
 Second, air quality dynamics around fracking operations are not fully understood, and cumulative health impacts of fracking for nearby residents and workers remain largely unknown.
 Some of the available research evidence from places such as Utah and Colorado suggests there may be under-appreciated problems with air quality, particularly relating to ozone.
 Further, natural gas is not a purely clean and renewable source of energy, and so its benefits are only relative.
 It is not the answer to truly cleaning up our air, and in fact could give pause to a much-needed and well thought-out transition to wind, solar, geothermal, and other sources that produce fewer or no harmful airborne fine particulates.
 (Whibey 2015)

 PRO FRACKING: Increasing reliance on natural gas, rather than coal, is indisputably creating widespread public health benefits, as the burning of natural gas produces fewer harmful particles in the air.
 The major new supply of natural gas produced through fracking is displacing the burning of coal, which each year contributes to the early death of thousands of people.
 Coal made up about 50 percent of U.S. electricity generation in 2008, 37 percent by 2012; meanwhile, natural gas went from about 20 percent to about 30 percent during that same period.
 In particular, nitrogen oxide and sulfur dioxide emissions have been reduced dramatically.
 Fracking saves lives, and it saves them right now and not at some indiscernible date well into the future.
 (Whibey 2015)